 A student's school records are private and confidential.
-Student's parents/guardians and certain school officials and workers are the only ones who may see school records without the parent's or guardian's written permission.
+Student's parents/ guardians and certain school officials and workers are the only ones who may see school records without the parent's or quardian's written permission.
+Parents/Guardians may request a copy; however, the orginial file is not available.